The Teamaker’s Philosophy

 “In 1950 I devoted my life to tea.
 I saw so much inequality around the world that even as a young teamaker with nothing more than a big dream, I decided that my Dilmah Tea would serve humanity.
 I wanted my passion for tea to benefit my customers, workers, marginalised people in the community and the environment; I made Dilmah a business that is also a matter of human service.

 That commitment has so far generated $40 million of direct humanitarian aid and environmental interventions.
 Thousands of children, young women and men, impoverished adults, farmers, war widows, have been touched by my Foundation.
 Endangered species, degraded eco-systems and agriculture have benefited from the work Dilmah Conservation does in conservation, restoration, environmental education, climate adaptation and advocacy.

-Now - as I approach my 70th year in tea, I am changing my pledge.
+As I approached my 70th year in tea, I changed my pledge.
 A minimum 10% of the pretax profits from Dilmah funded the work of the MJF Foundation and Dilmah Conservation.
-This year, I am increasing that to 15%.
+In 2020, I increased that to 15%.

 Every business has an obligation to share its success with those that need it, and to be a part of the solution to inequality, global warming and the multitude of other threats that we face today.
 We are a small, family business and we cannot do this alone, but we have to do more.

 I thank God, every one of my customers, my family and team at Dilmah, and every friend of Dilmah for making my dream come true.
 Thank you for making every cup of Dilmah, a cup of kindness.”